EdmundBenedict/lordcephei.github.io/pages/sitefile.md

 This first line must also contain token **io=#**.  **io=14** tells the reader that minimal information is available in the file:

 + the number of sites in the lattice
 + the lattice vectors
 + the basis vectors

-Usually the first line contains the lattice constant as well, as in the following snippet:
+Usually the first line contains the lattice constant as well.
+Consider the following snippet:

 ~~~
 % site-data vn=3.0 xpos fast io=62 nbas=64 alat=7.39563231 plat= 2.0 0.0 0.0 0.0 2.0 0.0 1.0 1.0 3.58664656